DVLP-CMATERJU/RectiNet/README.md

    For generating your own dataset, follow [this repository](https://github.com/XiyanLiu/AGUN)

 ### Note:
-   Please note that we used Matlab 2018b for implementing SSIM (Structural Similarity Index) and MS-SSIM ( Multi-Scale Structural Similarity Index) values.
+- Please note that we used Matlab 2018b for implementing SSIM (Structural Similarity Index) and MS-SSIM ( Multi-Scale Structural Similarity Index) values.
 Matlab 2020a, however, uses a different SSIM implementation.
 Do take that into consideration while comparing your results with the values in our paper.
+- Please use the 'Discussion' option to ask questions about the code instead of raising an issue -- unless it has something to do with an error in the code.

 ### Loading pre-trained Model